Stubbs/cane/README.md

 ### Todo

-* The unit tests need an instance of SugarCRM up & running :-/
 * Write usage examples above.
-* Abstract login credentials into a seperate object.
 * The way SugarAPI class figure out which element is the data from the API reply can be brittle, it needs a better way to work it out if possible.
-* Put an exception in SugarAPI::callAPI than gets thrown when the API returns an error.